isaacwr/senior_design/README.md

 - Be able to specify the port of the GitStoreServer.

+- Create snapshot should also trigger a save / create commit.

 Sponsor
 -------
 This project is sponsored by Professor Alva Couch.